The Copper leaf plant, botanically called Acalypha wilkesiana [ak-uh-LY-fuh, wilk-see-AY-nuh], is an evergreen subtropical shrub.

 This colorful Acalypha plant along with its cousin the chenille plant belongs to Acalyphinae a subtribe of Euphorbiaceae (a flowering plant species of the spurge family) and native in Vanuatu and certain parts of the Pacific Island.

-As the name suggests, copper plants develop coppery red foliage.
+As the name suggests, copperleaf plants develop coppery red foliage.

 However, the vibrant shrub comes in many varieties with foliages in different colors – pink, white, and green.